Accounting Equation Class 11

 ACCOUNTING EQUATION Class 11

-Total Assets of a business enterprise are equal to the sum of its liabilities and the capital (Total Liabilities).
+Total Assets of a business enterprise are equal to the sum of its liabilities and capital (Total Liabilities).

 An Accounting equation is based on the dual aspect concept of accounting, according to which, every transaction has two aspects namely Debit and Credit.
-It means that every transaction in accounting effect both Debit (DR.) and Credit (Cr.) side equally.

 It is the foundation for the double-entry book-keeping system.